jonyan/portfolio-2018/content/work/firsthand.md

 				We began by conducting needfinding interviews to learn more about users’ frustrations with the online and offline shopping experiences.
 While we were expecting to hear users primarily gripe about the offline shopping experience, we were surprised to hear an equal number of complaints with online shopping as well.
 			</p>
 			<p>
-				While shopping online provides clear benefits – it’s the easiest way to browse and compare products quickly – a big disadvantage is the inability to try items before purchasing as well as the lack of instant gratification after purchasing.
+				While shopping online provides clear benefits&#8212;it’s the easiest way to browse and compare products quickly&#8212;a big disadvantage is the inability to try items on before purchasing as well as the lack of instant gratification after purchasing.
 To combat this, “innovative” companies have implemented home try-on programs and lenient shipping and return policies.
 Despite this, returning an item is still at minimum a multi-day process involving repackaging items and a trip to the post office.
-This was a much larger headache for customers than we originally realized.
-Because of this, we learned that customers who were on the fence about purchasing items defaulted to not purchasing since they didn’t want to deal with returns.
+Because of this, we learned that customers who were on the fence about purchasing items online, defaulted to not purchasing since they didn’t want to deal with returns.
 			</p>
 			<p>
 				Shopping offline solves many of these issues.
 Namely, the customer can try-on items immediately with zero up-front monetary cost and get instant gratification if she decides to purchase.
 Nevertheless, we found that students and young people who lived in cities had difficulty accessing malls due to transportation and time limitations making the experience of shopping offline extremely unpleasant and time consuming.
 From finding parking at malls, to running from store to store, to dressing and undressing in small fitting rooms, a trip to the mall can easily turn into a full-day activity that often still resulted in the customer leaving empty handed.
 Further, millennial shoppers stressed the importance of being able to do their shopping research online where they can compare prices and find the best deals.